Mohamd-Abdelkreem/Small-Javascript-Projects/README.md

 10- You can view the live version of the Password Generator project here: [Live Preview](https://pass-generator-mohamed-abdelkareem.netlify.app/).

+11- You can view the live version of the Github User Finder project here: [Live Preview](https://github-finder-mohamed-abdelkareem.netlify.app/).

 ---

 Feel free to explore the code, try the projects, or leave suggestions!